ILander/WeChatCtrlSDK/README.md

 # WeChatCtrlSDK
- a WeChat SDK base on xposed framework，can do some cool operation
+It's a WeChat SDK which base on xposed framework , can do some cool operation
 # Support

 ### wechat version ###